 - Superoxide dismutase (SOD) is a powerful antioxidant in the body and can be supported with zinc, copper, and manganese.
 SOD can also be taken directly as a supplement.

-- Melatonin has also been discussed as a supportive agent as it has anti-inflammatory and antioxidant properties, and may help support antioxidant activity in the brain.
-It also supports immune function and sleeps which can support better outcomes in those that are ill (44).
+- Melatonin has also been discussed as a supportive agent as it has anti-inflammatory and antioxidant properties and may help support antioxidant activity in the brain.
+It also supports immune function and sleep which can support better outcomes for those that are ill (44).

 - Some of the possible utility in the context of COVID-19 may relate to the presence of ACE2 receptors in the brain.
 When using melatonin regularly, I like a low dose 0.3mg Herbatonin which will have a delayed release effect more so than regular melatonin supplements.
 For higher intakes I’ll use their 3mg Herbatonin.

 - Since ACE2 is expressed in brain tissue, other brain or neuro-supportive supplements like Lion’s mane mushroom, alpha lipoic acid, curcumin, resveratrol, or palmitoylethanolamide (PEA) may support brain and nerve-protective functions in the context of acute infection.

 V. Antimicrobial Herbs and Probiotics:

 Monolaurin is a fat naturally found in breast milk that is derived naturally from coconut oil.
 It is well-regarded as a natural antimicrobial compound – meaning it has a natural potential to limit the growth of bacteria, fungi, parasites, mold, and viruses.